Advisory Council

 Jennifer Walden Weprin

-Jennifer Walden Weprin is the former Executive Director of the Queens County Farm Museum, the longest continually farmed site in New York State dating back to 1697 and the second largest cultural institution in Queens.
-Prior to joining Queens Farm, Jennifer served as the Director of Cultural Affairs and Tourism for Queens Borough President Melinda Katz.
+Prior to joining the Queens County Farm Museum, Weprin served as the Director of Cultural Affairs and Tourism for Queens Borough President Melinda Katz.
 In that role, she served as policy advisor on cultural affairs and tourism initiatives representing 2.3 million New Yorkers.
-Jennifer was appointed to serve on the Mayor’s Citizens’ Advisory Committee for NYC’s first Cultural Plan, CreateNYC.
-She also has served as Ex Officio Director for the Borough President on twenty cultural boards of directors including NYC & Co.
-MoMA PS1, Museum of the City of New York, New York Hall of Science, Queens Botanical Garden, Jamaica Center for Arts & Learning and Flushing Town Hall.
-Jennifer was recruited by Borough President Katz in August 2016 from her role as Director, Marketing & External Affairs at the Louis Armstrong House Museum where she developed new programming to enrich visitor experiences and positioned the museum as a key player in NYC’s competitive cultural landscape.
+Weprin was appointed to serve on the Mayor’s Citizens’ Advisory Committee for NYC’s first Cultural Plan, CreateNYC.
+She has also served as Ex Officio Director for the Borough President on twenty cultural boards of directors including NYC & Co.
+MoMA PS1, Museum of the City of New York, New York Hall of Science, Queens Botanical Garden, Jamaica Center for Arts & Learning, and Flushing Town Hall.
+Weprin was recruited by Borough President Katz in August 2016 from her role as Director of Marketing & External Affairs at the Louis Armstrong House Museum where she developed new programming to enrich visitor experiences and positioned the museum as a key player in NYC’s competitive cultural landscape.

 Council Ex-Officio Members